-New Modification: We adapted gometh method as default function to do GSEA while correcting bias caused by inequality number of CpGs on each genes.
-Previously, we used goseq package to do this. gometh function for missMethyl package also used the idea of goseq but implemented totally different from goseq function.
-The idea of gometh is firstly fit a line between probability that a gene would be choosed as significant differential genes, and numbers of CpGs enriched in these genes.
-Then the probability would be fixed while doing GSEA.
-For more details user may refer missMethyl package.
 This function would do GSEA on the results of champ functions like DMP and DMR.
 However users may also add individual CpGs and genes in it.
-There are two method are incoporated into champ.GSEA function here.
+There are three method are incoporated into champ.GSEA function here.
 One is old Fisher Exact Test method, which will used information downloaded from MSigDB and do fisher exact test to calculated the enrichment status for each pathways.
-And the other is "gometh" method, which will use missMethyl package to correct the inequality between number of genes and number of CpGs, then do GSEA.
-User may assign parameter "method" as "gometh" to choose which method they want to use.
+And another method is "gometh" method, which will use missMethyl package to correct the inequality between number of genes and number of CpGs, then do GSEA.
+The third and newest method is Empirical Bayes (ebayes) method, which does not need DMP or DMR information, but would directly calculate global test across all CpGs then do GSEA.
+User may assign parameter "method" as "ebayes", "gometh" or "fisher" to choose which method they want to use.